liu-qilong/liu-qilong.github.io/contents/note/straight-line-leadership.md

 	  > Tolerations are the things that you’re putting up with that you actually have the ability to resolve and yet you still choose to ignore.
 Tolerations are things that literally suck and drain your attention and your energy.
 They always live in the back of your mind from the minute you get up in the morning to the moment you fall asleep.
 They sometimes live after that in bad dreams.
 They are like mind parasites.

 	  > It’s always a refreshing experience to ask myself, “What am I tolerating right now?”
 And then list those tolerations.
 Am I ready to confront what’s on the list?
 If so, I look at each item and either do, drop, or delegate.
-- Being truthful about where you are _v.s._ Lying about it
-  > When people keep ignoring what’s present, it makes them stupid...
-If you are my client my first duty is to get you back to reality and relieve you of your disempowering stories.
-The truth is always more exciting to work with than some cover-up made of fiction.
-	- Radical self-honesty _v.s._ Being insincere
-	  > Being real is saying what you mean and doing what you say.

-	  > There’s another form of insincerity that is even more damaging to a purpose or a project, and that’s internal insincerity.
-It’s the insincerity with yourself about what you’re doing throughout the day...
-Am I just inventing things to do to avoid or put off the necessary required actions.
 - A created world _v.s._ A reported-on world
   > He was making a classic mistake, made famous in Michael Gerber’s E Myth books, of working in his business instead of working on his business.
 He was showing up every day and reacting to whatever the current crisis was...
 It was a backwards, reported-on world.
 	- Language that creates reality _v.s._ Language that describes reality